IntelCompH2020/GraphAnalysisToolbox/README.md

-# Supergraph
+# Graph Analysis Toolbox

 <img src="https://github.com/Orieus/supergraph/blob/master/figures/supergraph.png" width="400">

-**Supergraph** is a generic software for the management and processing of a interrelated collection of multiple graphs.
+The **Graph Analysis Toolbox** is a generic software for the management and processing of a interrelated collection of multiple graphs.

 It can be used to process multiple graphs.
 Functionality include (but it is not limited to):